ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 * Symmetric encryption algorithm (e.g., AES-GCM, ChaCha20-Poly1305)
 * The hash function for message authentication and PRFs (e.g., SHA-256)

-The overall cipher suite is pre-defined for the task.
+The priority of the cipher suites is pre-defined for the task.

 ### Implementation requirements

 > [!Important]
 > You should implement *a client*, with minimal working features to complete TLS 1.3 handshake, while also noting the error handling.
 Or more, if you decide so, to replace other tasks from this week.

-Minimal TLS client implementation includes the completion of the handshake process with following features:
+Minimal TLS client implementation includes the completion of the handshake process with the following features:
-  * Key exchange with X25519 and signatures with EdDSA (Elliptic Curve Diffie-Hellman key exchange using Curve25519 and Edwards-Curve Digital Signature Algorithm based on the same curve)
+  * Key exchange with X25519 and signatures with EdDSA (Elliptic Curve Diffie-Hellman key exchange using Curve25519 and Edwards-Curve Digital Signature Algorithm based on the same curve).
-  * ChaCha20-Poly1305 as a symmetric algorithm
+  * ChaCha20-Poly1305 as a symmetric algorithm.
-  * The client should be able to handle the processing of arbitrary input data from the TCP stream
+  * The client should be able to handle the processing of arbitrary input data from the TCP stream.
   *  In TLS 1.3, the use of certain extensions is mandatory
-  * Mandatory extensions as specified [here.](https://datatracker.ietf.org/doc/html/rfc8446#section-9.2)  (Supported Groups, Extension - Signature Algorithms, Extension - Supported Versions Extension - Key Share ?)
+  * Mandatory extensions as specified [here.](https://datatracker.ietf.org/doc/html/rfc8446#section-9.2) The sample Rust project has most of them implemented with `as_bytes` mapper.
+The extensions required are
+    * Supported Versions (describes the used TLS version)
+    * Server Name (What is the DNS of the server we want to connect)
+    * Signature Algorithms (What method to use to sign the data)
+    * Supported Groups (Key negotiation algorithm)
+    * Key Share (Public keys)
-  * At least `github.com` supports the above ciphers for testing purposes
+  * At least `cloudflare.com` supports the above ciphers for testing purposes.
-  * You can use Wireshark to debug your implementation
+  * You can and *should* use Wireshark to debug your implementation.

 Note that the protocol follows mostly the *tag-length-value* principle.
 There can be constraints for the size of the tag or length, and **this defines how many bytes the tag or length can take**, while the length itself then defines the number of subsequent bytes.

+The sample project provides the *encoding* part for the above, but not the *decoding* part.
+Decoding means mapping arbitrary binary data to correct data structures.
+This the part where the typical security problems arise.

 Additional requirements:
  * Proper client-side certificate validation (replace the additional certificate validation task with this) (1p)

-**One extra point** on showcasing the decrypted TLS 1.3 data from the server that supports this client.
+**One extra point** on showcasing the decrypted TLS 1.3 application data from the server that supports this client.
+    * In practice, you send TLS 1.3 encrypted application data, for example to `cloudflare.com`.
+The application data contains

 > You are alloved to consult a friendly LLM, but note that the code it provides might not be correct and can include bugs!
 You are not allowed to directly copy-paste some existing implementation, even though the LLM is likely providing code samples based on those.